BindBC/bindbc-imgui/README.md

 # BindBC Imgui
-D binding to CImgui with additional OpenGL backend
+D binding to CImgui with additional OpenGL and SDL backends

 # Adding to your project
 To add bindbc-imgui to your project run